nathanReitinger/4182-project1/README.md

                 |
                 |
                 v
-  post_processing (finishing function, working with log)
+  post_processing (finishing function)
+  - prints out the following:
-  - received_and_match: packet sent, received by server, had server's pattern
-  - received_not_matched: packet sent, received by server, no pattern
-  - not_matched_not_received: ACK failed, likely bad values
+  ~ received_and_match: packet sent, received by server, had server's pattern ~ received_not_matched: packet sent, received by server, no pattern ~ not_matched_not_received: ACK failed, likely bad values
   <> packets are stored in _io.StringIO objects as a string of scapy's pkt.show()
-     - this is useful for viewing packets,
+     - this is useful for viewing packets
+     - log flag also helps, see line 376 in fuzzer.py for what to do with pkts
 ```